 Early reporting on student performance, followed by student support, has been demonstrated to improve student success and retention.
-Starfish is a software platform for communication between faculty, staff and students.
+Starfish is a software platform for communication between faculty, staff, and students.
 An early semester performance survey response based upon a substantive graded assignment in the first 4 weeks will be requested for all courses, and is required for each 0xx-, 100- or 200-level course.
 Responses are due by Monday of the 5th week of the semester.
-This helps recognize excellent student performance and identify students that may be in academic trouble (e.g. having problems with attendance, assignments, or tests and quizzes).
-Students then are asked to contact faculty or academic advisors to help identify study strategies, note-taking skills, time management, and other skills essential to academic success.
+This helps recognize excellent student performance and identify students that may be in academic trouble (e.g. having problems with attendance, assignments, or tests and guizzes).
+Students then are asked to contact faculty or academic success coaches to help identify study strategies, note-taking skills, time management, and other skills essential to academic success.
 Advisors will reach out to assist students as well.
 TRIO Student Support Services is available to qualified students.
-For information, please feel free to contact Brenda Trujillo-Aranda, Director of Student Support Services, at extension 2111.
+For information, please feel free to contact Marisa Nunn, Student Support Services, at extension 2111 or the LARC room 357.
+Learn more about Starfish here.